buildit/bookit-server/README.md

 ## Obtaining Secrets from AWS Parameter Store

 We store secrets for the system in AWS' SSM Parameter Store.
 It does all the hard work of encrypting our application parameters.

+"Global" parameters are stored under the `/bookit` namespace.
+So global parameter `BAR` is stored at `/bookit/BAR`
+Environment-specific parameters are stored in the `/bookit/<environment>` namespace.
+So if the environment is `foo`, parameter `BAZ` is stored at `/bookit/foo/BAZ`.

 ### Get access to AWS
 Speak to a fellow developer to obtain AWS keys, which are comprised of a key id and key secret.
 After that run: